I had decided to follow an Oxford University Summer School (2026) on the subject “Understanding Space and Time”.

 And each Greek city-state wanted to demonstrate its power through prestige projects, which were a form of political propaganda.
 A massive marble sanctuary showed the city was wealthy, technologically advanced, and favoured by the gods.

-Of course they had also seen the Egyptian stone temples, with their gigantic stone columns, and durable masonry architecture,
+Of course they already knew about the Egyptian stone temples, with their gigantic stone columns, and durable masonry architecture,

 And of equal importance, stone could be carved precisely, polished, mathematically shaped, and permanently fixed (whereas wood changed shape over time).

-The extraordinary refinements of the Parthenon would have been impossible in timber.
+The extraordinary refinements of the Parthenon would have been practically impossible in timber.

 So stone solved some problems, but created entirely new ones.